-We are also getting a fresh Twenty Nineteen theme which is the default on new installations.
+We are also getting a Twenty Nineteen theme which is going to be the new default for fresh installations.
 Twenty Nineteen was built with Gutenberg in mind, of course, and it’s fully compatible with it.
 As for the features, the new theme contains both back-end and front-end styles and is based on Underscores and Gutenberg starter themes.

 What could possibly go wrong?